 The Corporation is exposed to the credit risk related to its accounts receivable.
 Richelieu has adopted a policy defining the credit conditions for its customers to safeguard against credit losses arising from doing business with them.
 For each customer, the Corporation sets a specific limit that is regularly reviewed.
-The diversification of its products, customers and suppliers protects Richelieu against a concentration of its credit risk.
-None of its customers accounts for more than 10% of its revenues.
+The diversification of its products, customers and suppliers reasonably safeguards the Corporation against a concentration of its credit risk.
+No customer of the Corporation accounts for more than 10% of its revenues.